Click the links below to view information about activities for this park.

 Cross Country Skiing and Snowshoeing: Elk Knob State Park allows many activities not offered at other State Parks including cross country skiing and snowshoeing.
 We strive to keep the park open in extreme winter conditions when many other parks are forced to close.
 This allows for unprecedented State Park access during some of the most extreme winter conditions.
 While we welcome cross country skiing and snowshoeing, snow boarding is not allowed at Elk Knob State Park.

-Nature Photography: Throughout Elk Knob State Natural Area, wildflowers cover the forest floor with an abundance of color from early spring through the fall.
+Nature Photography: Throughout Elk Knob State Park, wildflowers cover the forest floor with an abundance of color from early spring through the fall.
 Professional photographers, as well as the hobbyist, will find beautiful wildflower and breathtaking landscape photo opportunities.